ilias777/Vue3GASDaisyUI/howto_deploy.md

 clasp open
 ```

 The Script opens in the browser.
 Press "Deploy" and then "Test Deployment".
+Now click the URL to
+open the Web-App.

 The Web-App opens in a new tab.
 Keep it open in your browser.